 - Failing to turn down the radio.
 Sometimes a trucker will hear signs of a traffic problem before seeing it in fog, and it is critical that a truck driver listen for this—not music.

 - Not keeping more distance than normal from the vehicle in front.
-Other drivers could brake or stop suddenly, and if a trucker doesn’t leave enough space between himself and the vehicle in front of him, he could cause a crash.
+Other drivers could brake or stop suddenly, and if a trucker doesn’t leave enough space between himself and the vehicle in front of him, he could cause an accident.

 - Not using street reflectors and the edge of the road as a guide.
 If a trucker doesn’t use these as a guide, it is more likely he’ll go off the road or veer into another lane and other motorists.

 - Passing other drivers.
 Truckers should avoid passing other vehicles, if at all possible, when there is poor visibility.
-Passing other drivers in fog increases the chance that the trucker will cause a crash.
+Passing other drivers in fog increases the chance that the trucker will cause an accident.

 - Not being aware of wet pavement.
 When there is fog, the roads are usually wet too.
 It is important for a trucker to be aware of this to avoid hydroplaning.